-The collected data was analyzed using while descriptive statistics. inferential statistics were utilized to test the research hypotheses.
-Descriptive statistics applied to determine central tendency indices, dispersion measures, and frequency distribution tables.
-In addition, the data were analyzed using analysis of covariance (ANCOVA), which is a form of hierarchical regression analysis aimed at removing the effects of specific variables from the dependent variable before examining the remaining variance.
-This method commonly used in experimental research.
-It is noteworthy that certain assumptions must be fulfilled when using ANCOVA, including a normal distribution of scores (assessed by the Kolmogorov-Smirnov test), the equality of variances between experimental and control groups, and the equality of regression slopes between the two groups.
-Independent samples t-tests and chi-square tests were used to examine the differences demographic characteristics between the groups based on the type of variable scale.
-Nonetheless, no significant differences were found between the two groups in terms of age, education, and illness type.
+The collected data was analyzed using descriptive statistics, while inferential statistics were utilized to test the research hypotheses.
+Descriptive statistics were applied to determine central tendency indices, dispersion measures, and frequency distribution tables.
+In addition, the data were analyzed using analysis of covariance (ANCOVA), a hierarchical regression analysis aimed at removing the effects of specific variables from the dependent variable before examining the remaining variance.
+This method is commonly used in experimental research.
+Notably, certain assumptions must be fulfilled when using ANCOVA, including a normal distribution of scores (assessed by the Kolmogorov-Smirnov test), the equality of variances between experimental and control groups, and the equality of regression slopes between the two groups.
+Independent samples t-tests and chi-square tests were used to examine the differences in demographic characteristics between the groups based on the type of variable scale.
+Nonetheless, no significant differences were found between the two groups regarding age, education, and illness type.
 Therefore, these variables were controlled and not included in the statistical calculations.
-Moreover, gender was also controlled from the beginning by selecting only female participants.
-Data analysis was conducted using SPSS software (version 19) for both descriptive and inferential analysis.
+Moreover, gender was controlled from the beginning by selecting only female participants.
+Data analysis was conducted using SPSS software (version 19) for descriptive and inferential analysis.